Ensure equity and investment for the whole child.

 Advancing Racial Equity and Systemic Solutions

-This 90-minute interactive workshop explains how deficit language is dehumanizing and deflects from the structural racism and flaws baked in our systems and offers ways to effectively use data to illuminate systemic barriers and reveal root causes.
-Find out when the next workshop takes place.
+This two-part workshop series explains how deficit language is dehumanizing and deflects from the structural racism and flaws baked in our systems and offers ways to effectively use data to illuminate systemic barriers and reveal root causes.

 You are able to engage in a safe space for people to learn, express their thoughts and share ideas.